Dynamic-Book/doc/technical/DyboApp/README.md

 information.
 It provides an interface to respond to queries like "What are the next periods of this course?"

-**Agenda**
+**Agenda** (class `DyAgenda`)

 The place to record teacher assignments (tasks.
 It follows the user times slots as:

-* start date of the school year
+* start (back-to-school day)
-* end date
+* end  (end-of-school day)
-* days off, a collection of Timespan
+* daysOff (collection of DyDayInterval instances)
-* tasks (homework)
+* tasks (homework, collection of Task instances)

-**Task**
+**Task** (class `DyTask`)

-Describe a task (homework) for a given course, the related course is determined given the time slot and date.
+Describe a task (homework) for a given course, the related course is determined by the time slot and the date.

 * date
-* time slot
+* timeSlot
 * document

+All tasks share the same directory returned by the message `#directory`, located in the App directory.

 ## Educational

-These objects describe where and how the educational contents are organized.
+These objects describe where and how the educational documents are organized.

 **Binder**

-**Likely the Binder object is not necessary.
-Its attribuetd could added as attributes to the Course class.**

-A binder contains the educational materials related to a given course.
+A binder is a logical construction (it is computed) to present the educational materials related to the user schools, class groups, courses, topics and documents instances.

-* last (the last edited document)
-* resources (collection of associated resources as textbook and workbook)
-* topics

-**Topic**
+**Topic** (class `DyTopic`)

 * title
+* color
 * documents
+* resources

+Each topic instance has its own directory in the Dybo disk, returned by the `#directory` message.
+Each topic directory is located in its parent course directory.
+In this directory are located all the documents data, each one in its own folder.

 # Knowledge Objects